Interested in selling on Amazon but worried about how much it will cost you? Good news! It’s not as much as you might think.

 And to get your FNSKU, Amazon’s TOS requires you to get a GTIN (Global Trade Identification Number), usually in the form of a UPC code.

 In 2018, Amazon changed its TOS to state that your barcodes must be from GS1, the leading global provider.
-The costs to do this include a $250 initial registration fee and a $50 annual renewal fee for up to 10 barcodes.
+GS1 now offers a single GTIN/barcode for just $30.

 Recommended costs to sell on Amazon